Swapnil-Trivedi/OpenCV_Image/README.md

 - Brightness
 - Contrast,can be simply put as the brightness of a pixel compared to its neighbours.
 - Contrast and Brightness of an image are related like `G(x)=A.f(X)+B` where A is called gain and B is called Bias, which are both said to control Contrast and Brightness respectively.
+- Gamma Correction, control the overall illumination of the image.